yashil123/week2/week_2.md

-# Episode 2 - The Sign of ArUcoscdcdcdcd
+# Episode 2 - The Sign of ArUcos

 So till now you have learnt how to control our bot and guide it through the maze using your keyboard.
 But when we are thinking about challenging Moriarty, we can't take any chances!
 We have to ensure that the bot is able to navigate it's own way through the maze using some clues present at each nodes of the maze.
 Holmes has deduced the nature of the clues that would be present.
 According to him, they would be of the form of markers known as ArUco markers.
 We need to train our bot to identify and process these.
 But before that, what exactly are this 'ArUco markers'?
 Let's find out...